 - Take CAR 201, Career Decision-Making, a one-hour course designed to assist you in choosing or validating your career path.

-- Visit the Career Information Center library to explore career fields.
+- Visit the Career Services website to explore career fields.

 - Completely familiarize yourself with the Career Services website, including the career research section on HIRE-UT.

 - If you haven’t already, NOW is the time to solidify choices concerning your academic major.